oncodash/ontoweaver/README.md

 OntoWeaver provides a way to solve the reconciliation problem with its *high-level information fusion* feature.
-The fusion features allow to reconciliate the nodes and edges produced by various *independant* adapters, by adding a final step on the aggregated list of nodes and edges.
+The fusion features allow to reconciliate the nodes and edges produced by various *independent* adapters, by adding a final step on the aggregated list of nodes and edges.

-The generic workflow is to first produces nodes and edges —as usual— then call the `fusion.reconciliate` function on the produced nodes and edges:
+The generic workflow is to first produce nodes and edges —as usual— then call the `fusion.reconciliate` function on the produced nodes and edges:
 ```python
 # Call the mappings: